 Improving efficiency can have a big impact on your bottom line (see our cost-cutting growth tips here).
 Look at where you might be wasting time and money, and how you can increase capacity.
-This will not only help you in running your business, but can actually mean you deliver better quality to your customers.
+This will not only help you in running your business but can actually mean you deliver better quality to your customers.
 And more happy customers means more repeat business!

 Preparing for growth

 There is more to growth than just making more sales.
-With any plans to grow your business, you also need to think about how your business would cope with additional workload and any infrastructure changes you might need to put in place.
+With any plans to grow your business, you also need to think about how your business would cope with the additional workload and any infrastructure changes you might need to put in place.